Algorithmic trading: Refinement and growth

 In 2005, the Regulation National Market System was put in place by the SEC to strengthen the equity market.
 This changed the way firms traded with rules such as the Trade Through Rule, which mandates that market orders must be posted and executed electronically at the best available price, thus preventing brokerages from profiting from the price differences when matching buy and sell orders.

 As more electronic markets opened, other algorithmic trading strategies were introduced.
 These strategies are more easily implemented by computers, as they can react rapidly to price changes and observe several markets simultaneously.

-Many broker-dealers offered algorithmic trading strategies to their clients - differentiating them by behavior, options and branding.
+Many broker-dealers offered algorithmic trading strategies to their clients – differentiating them by behavior, options and branding.
 Examples include Chameleon (developed by BNP Paribas), Stealth (developed by the Deutsche Bank), Sniper and Guerilla (developed by Credit Suisse).
 These implementations adopted practices from the investing approaches of arbitrage, statistical arbitrage, trend following, and mean reversion.

+In modern global financial markets, algorithmic trading plays a crucial role in achieving financial objectives.
+For nearly 30 years, traders, investment banks, investment funds, and other financial entities have utilized algorithms to refine and implement trading strategies.
+The use of algorithms in financial markets has grown substantially since the mid-1990s, although the exact contribution to daily trading volumes remains imprecise.

+Technological advancements and algorithmic trading have facilitated increased transaction volumes, reduced costs, improved portfolio performance, and enhanced transparency in financial markets.
+According to the Foreign Exchange Activity in April 2019 report, foreign exchange markets had a daily turnover of US$6.6 trillion, a significant increase from US$5.1 trillion in 2016.